 Be sure there is an open airway out of your chimney.
 Nest, old leaves, and creosote can cause blockages which can be fire and smoke hazards.
 The best way to be sure your chimney is clear is to have it checked out by a Chimney Safety Institute of America (CSIA) certified chimney technician like the ones at Northeastern Masonry & Chimney.

 Pick the Right Wood

 Before you start your fire, be sure to choose the right kind of wood.
+You want to be sure to use the right fuel for your fire.
+Your wood should be properly seasoned to assure an effective, clean burning fire.
+Seasoned firewood is wood that has been split, stacked, and set out to dry.
+Non-seasoned wood has high moisture making it had to start on fire.
 You will want to pick wood that has been properly split and dried (or seasoned) to avoid too much smoke and creosote buildup.
 Check out our previous blog for wood selection tips.

 Open Your Damper and Prime the Flue

 It is very important that you open your damper before you start your fire.
 If your damper is closed, the smoke produced by your fire will have no place to go but into your home.
 Once your damper is open you may start to feel cold air coming from your flue.
 This cold air sink will cause smoke to come into your house until your flue warms up.
 You can avoid this by priming your flue.
 This is done by lighting a roll of newspaper and holding it up in your flue until you feel the draft reverse.

 It is usually best to build your fire on an ash bed.
 A 1 – 2-inch ash bed provides insulation to keep your fire burning hotter.
 If you do not have an ash bed, you can use ashes from an outdoor grill or firepit.
 However, too much ash can cause fires to burn poorly, so don’t allow more than a couple inches of ash to build up.